-Japan is generally safe for tourists.
+Japan is generally safe for visitors.
 People on the street and on public transport will look at you with a sense of curiosity, and are some of the friendliest, warmest people you could meet.
 Although they might tell you to be quiet on the train if you're talking too loud.

 In saying this, while there is not a huge danger, there are some things you should know about general safety before your Japanese adventure begins.